Published: August 13th, 2012

 Three months in, so far so good.
-While January’s cooking challenge and February’s writing challenge both went well, I didn’t approach March with the kind of gusto I had originally intended.
+While January’s cooking challenge and February’s writing challenge both went well, I didn’t approach March with the kind of shop tramadol overnight gusto I had originally intended.

 For the last thirty days, I’ve been reading about and practicing Parkour, the art of getting from point A to point B, most often in an urban environment, as quickly and efficiently as possible.

 The challenge, when I wrote it out, was to learn Parkour.
 In January and February, I had specific metrics outlined for each goal.
 Looking back, I should have done this in March.
 Learn x number of moves, or put together x number of videos.
 Something more concrete to keep me motivated and levitra prescription online accountable.
 Something more compelling than a broad idea.
 It’s hard to know whether or not you’ve hit a goal if you don’t have any specific milestones laid out.

 Despite my lack of direction, I did learn quite a lot about the sport.
 I watched Banlieu 13, or District 13, a French action movie where the main character is a Parkour traceur.
 I scoured the Internet for tutorial sites.
 I even found a few meetup groups in the Boston area to join when the weather gets warmer.

 As promised, I put together a short video of one of my practice sessions.
 Compared to people who actually know what they’re doing (and are in much better shape), I’m as amateur as they come.
 That said, I had fun putting this together.
 Shout-out to my coworker Alex for helping me film:

 Since it’s the start of a new quarter, I also wanted to let you know what I’ll be working on over the next three months.